susam/emacs4cl/README.md

 ### Use Emacs

 Emacs is a very powerful and extensible editor.
 It comes with over 10,000 built-in commands.
-A small subsection like this can barely scratch the surface of Emacs.
-Yet, this subsection makes a modest attempt at getting you started with Emacs and then provides more resources to learn Emacs.
+A small section like this can barely scratch the surface of Emacs.
+Yet, this section makes a modest attempt at getting you started with Emacs and then provides more resources to learn further.
 Perform the following steps to get started:

  1. Start Emacs: